Franklin-Selva/face-detection-opencv/README.md

 # face-detection-opencv

-This repository contains classic implementation of face detection using OpenCV library.
+This repository contains classic implementation of face detection using OpenCV library and python.